anderspitman/awesome-tunneling/README.md

 I started this list because I'm looking for a simple tool/service that does the
 following:

-* Allows me to register a domain name.
+* Allows me to register a domain name and set the records to point it at the server.
 * Automatically sets up HTTPS (apex and wildcard) for the domain.
 * Provides a client tool that tunnels TCP connects through the server without requiring root on the client.
 * Provides a web interface to allow me to map X domain/subdomain to Y port on Z client, and proxy all connections to that domain.

-So far I haven't found it so I've started building it myself.
+So far I haven't found it.

 # Things to look out for when comparing solutions